-Canker sores can be painful and irritating, especially if they happen often.
-Keeping track of when they happen and any possible triggers may help someone to work out if there is an underlying cause that can be avoided.
+Canker sores can be painful and irritating, especially if they occur frequently.
+Keeping track of when they occur and any possible triggers may help a person work out if there is an underlying cause they can avoid.

-In the meantime, a person can try a variety of home remedies and over-the-counter solutions to ease pain and discomfort.
+In the meantime, a person can try a variety of home remedies and OTC solutions to ease pain and discomfort.

-Keeping over-the-counter medication on hand and some natural remedies in the cupboard means that ulcers and canker sores can be tackled as soon as they appear.
+Keeping OTC medication and some natural remedies on hand means that a person can begin to tackle ulcers and canker sores as soon as they appear.

-The treatments listed in this article are available for purchase online.
+Some of the treatments in this article are available for purchase online: